vtorosyan/vtorosyan.github.io/_posts/2025/2025-01-08-observable-management.md

 title: Observable management
 ---

-At some point in their career, almost every engineer asks, *"What does my manager actually do?"* As an engineering manager, much of my work is what I call "invisible—important".
+At some point in their career, almost every engineer asks, *"What does my manager actually do?"* As an engineering manager, much of my work is what I call "invisible-important".
 This invisibility can lead to mistrust, misalignment, and a lack of understanding about how a manager contributes to team success.

 This is where the concept of **observable management** comes in.
 Observable management for me is about making my work visible, understandable, and relatable to the teams I support.
 It’s an _approach_ that builds trust, alignment, and creates a stronger connection between my effort and the outcomes the team values.